BonoboPLC/bonoboplc_wiki/administration/games.md

 The topics contained below apply to all game types and should be read by all game managers.

-- Pre-loaded Game Templates
+- Using Pre-loaded Game Templates
-- Creating Games
+- How to create a Game
-- Starting & Stopping Games
+- How to Start & Stop games
-- Managing Game Schedules
+- How to set Schedule for your games
-- Game Branding Elements
+- Customizing your game branding and logo

 ## Game Templates vs. Game Instances